populationgenomics/talos/docs/Pedigree.md

 affected_participants = pedigree.get_affected_members()
 affected_ids = pedigree.get_affected_member_ids()

+# The data can be written back out to a clean 6-column pedigree file
+pedigree.write_pedigree("path/to/output.ped")

+# there are a few methods to update/edit the parsed pedigree content.
+These return the participants data, but by default
+# do not update the instance's internal data.

 # If you want to reduce the pedigree content to only a subset of participants (by sample ID)
-subset_data = pedigree.strip_pedigree_to_samples(['sam1', 'sam2', 'sam3'])
+subset_data: dict[str, Participant] = pedigree.strip_pedigree_to_samples(['SAM1', 'SAM2', 'SAM3'])

-# If you want the parsed pedigree content, but as singletons (no relationships between samples)
+# If you want the parsed pedigree content, but as singletons (remove relationships between samples)
 singleton_data = pedigree.as_singletons()

-# And the data can be written back out to a clean 6-column pedigree file
-pedigree.write_pedigree("path/to/output.ped")
+# the write method can take a dictionary of participants and will write that instead of the class instance content
+pedigree.write_pedigree("path/to/singletons.ped", participants=singleton_data)

 # if you want to permanently update the original pedigree data to singleton/subset data, you can use set_participants
 pedigree.set_participants(singleton_data)

-# this method can take a dictionary of participants and will write that instead
-pedigree.write_pedigree("path/to/singletons.ped", participants=singleton_data)

-# or to only write the subset of the data to the file
+# or to only write the subset of the data to the file - these are equivalent:
-pedigree.set_participants(subset_data)
-pedigree.write_pedigree("path/to/subset.ped", only_participants=['sam1', 'sam2', 'sam3'])
+# a write with an on-the-fly subset
+pedigree.write_pedigree("path/to/subset.ped", only_participants=['SAM1', 'SAM2', 'SAM3'])

+# overwriting the instance data and then writing
+pedigree.set_participants(pedigree.strip_pedigree_to_samples(['SAM1', 'SAM2', 'SAM3']))
+pedigree.write_pedigree("path/to/subset.ped")
 ```